 To make matters even more puzzling, all the information for understanding Nature locally was more accessible than ever before.
 Getting to know this piece of land was the perfect opportunity to find that information, put it together, and figure out ways to make it relevant.
 And that last part seemed to be the missing link—both in my early efforts and nature education in general—answering the unspoken question "why should I care?"

 The past few years have been an odyssey of discovery, much of it fostered by the private sector mindset I've had to adopt.
-I've learned how to understand land in all its elements, how to find supporting data, how to present information for laymen, how to make it personal, how to give people what they think they want and a little more, and how to shed my natural resource training in exchange it for a more open-minded approach.
+I've learned how to understand land in all its elements, how to find supporting data, how to present information for laymen, how to make it personal, how to give people what they think they want and a little more, and how to shed my natural resource training in exchange for a more open-minded approach.
 Finally, after all this I think I've hit on the right recipe for explaining land and Nature.
-Now it's time to serve it up, and the private sector with its access to funding, emphasis on innovation, promotional skills, and the pressures of competition is the right venue to make it all happen.
+Now it's time to serve it up, and the private sector with its access to funding, emphasis on innovation and marketing, and the pressures of competition is the right venue to make it all happen.